gyda13/pg-performance-agent/README.md

 # Postgres Performance Agent

-An agent that connects to a real Postgres database, finds the queries costing you the most, and works out **why** from real execution plans and statistics.
-It classifies each problem as a **database** issue or an **application/ORM** issue, proposes a fix at the right layer, and verifies database-side fixes by measuring before/after.
-One principle holds throughout: **the LLM never produces a number** — every metric comes from real query execution; the model only reasons over that evidence.
+This agent connects to a Postgres database, finds the queries that cost the most time, and figures out why by reading real execution plans and statistics.
+For each problem it decides whether the fix belongs in the database or in the application, suggests that fix, and for database fixes measures the before/after so you can see it actually helped.

+The rule it never breaks: the LLM never produces a number.
+Every metric comes from running the query or reading Postgres statistics; the model only reasons over that evidence.

-A lot of slow Postgres — especially under Spring Boot / Hibernate — isn't a missing index.
-It's the application using the database badly: N+1 query storms, deep `OFFSET` pagination, implicit type casts that disable indexes, unbounded result sets.
-These leave recognizable fingerprints in `pg_stat_statements` and in execution plans, so the agent diagnoses them from the database's telemetry alone — without access to your code.
+A lot of slow Postgres isn't a missing index, it's the application using the database badly: N+1 query storms, deep `OFFSET` pagination, implicit type casts that disable indexes, unbounded result sets.
+ORM-heavy stacks run into these the most, but they show up anywhere.
+They leave recognizable fingerprints in `pg_stat_statements` and in execution plans, which is how the agent spots them from telemetry alone.

+The agent itself is built in Java with Spring Boot, chosen for its solid data-access layer (plain JDBC, Hikari connection pooling, typed configuration).
+That's just how the tool is built; it has nothing to do with the stack behind the database you point it at.

 | Classification | Meaning | Fix layer | Verified by the agent? |
 |---|---|---|---|